 By RAM Tracking on 13 Feb 2019

 Vehicle tracking utilises GPS (Global Positioning System) technology to provide businesses with a real-time location of their business vehicles.
-Vehicle tracking is not only used for keeping an eye on where trucks, lorries, vans and cars are, but is also used to collect valuable data about their business fleet.
+Vehicle tracking systems are not only used for keeping an eye on where trucks, lorries, vans and cars are, but is also used to collect valuable data about their business fleet.
 Vehicle tracking data can be used to identify when drivers have been speeding, if they’ve been wasting fuel through engine idling and even to analyse and plot the most fuel-efficient route for a journey.

 More and more businesses across the globe are using vehicle tracking as a way to better manage their fleet, as well as protect it from potential hazards such as theft, erratic driving behaviour and out-of-hours usage.

 Ownership of fleet vehicles can often extend into thousands of cars, vans, trucks and lorries, making it an incredibly important asset to a business.
 Managing a fleet, whether 3 vans or 2,000 cars, can often be an arduous task.
 Keeping track of where every vehicle is, when it was last serviced, how many miles it has done, who was driving the vehicle and how the vehicle is being used, often requires hours of manual analysis sifting through paper driver records.
 Vehicle tracking solutions allow companies to bypass this by collecting all of this information through a business vehicle tracker and then transmitting the data to a vehicle tracking management system, accessible either on a desktop computer or smartphone device.